• Skip to primary navigation

 10 Minute Wild Shrimp With Paleo Coconut Sauce: Wild shrimp in a sauce with pepper and pungent paprika gives this dish a lovely, subtly spicy taste.

-15 Minute Wild Cod Piccata: a delicious light fish dinner with a healthy lemon sauce.
+15 Minute Wild Cod Piccata: a delicious light fish dinner with a nutritious lemon sauce.

 Love this recipe?
 Pin it!